Common checkered whiptail

-The checkered whiptail (Aspidoscelis tesselata) is a species of lizard found in the southwestern United States in Colorado, Texas and New Mexico, and in northern Mexico in Chihuahua and Coahuila.
-Many sources believe that the species originated from the hybridization of the marbled whiptail, Aspidoscelis marmorata, the plateau spotted whiptail, Aspidoscelis septemvittata, and possibly the six-lined racerunner, Aspidoscelis sexlineata.
+The checkered whiptail (Aspidoscelis tesselatus) is a species of lizard found in the southwestern United States in Colorado, Texas and New Mexico, and in northern Mexico in Chihuahua and Coahuila.
+Many sources believe that the species originated from the hybridization of the marbled whiptail, Aspidoscelis marmoratus, the plateau spotted whiptail, Aspidoscelis septemvittatus, and possibly the six-lined racerunner, Aspidoscelis sexlineatus.
 It is one of many lizard species known to be parthenogenic.
 It is sometimes referred to as the common checkered whiptail to differentiate it from several other species known as checkered whiptails.

 Description

-The checkered whiptail grows to a body length (head to back legs) of about 4 inches, with a tail length of 5-6 inches.
+The checkered whiptail grows to about 4 inches in length.
 Their pattern and base coloration varies widely, with brown or black blotching, checkering or striping on a pale yellow or white base color.
 Their rear legs often have dark spotting, and their underside is usually white with dark flecking on the throat area.
 They are slender bodied, with a long tail.